Behavior Management in the Classroom: Guide for Teachers

 When they continue to hear adults label them, they start to think that’s who they truly are.
 They begin to act this way more frequently.
 It becomes a self-fulfilling prophesy.

-Teachers and parents often warn each other… “Good luck with that one!” or “You’ll have your hands full with her.” or “His older brother was so disrespectful.”
+Teachers and parents often warn each other, “Good luck with that one!” or “You’ll have your hands full with her.” or “His older brother was so disrespectful.”

 This sets the kiddo up for failure.
 It denies them of having a fresh start, or an unbiased opinion.

-7. Catch Them Being Good
+7. Catch Children Being Good

 Make them feel involved and included.

-Point out and emphasize the behaviors you want repeated.
+Give positive feedback to students and emphasize the behaviors you want repeated.

 • “Megan, I like how you ___.
 Thank you.”